-Through AS2, messages are sent as soon as they are ready (therefore it’s great for real-time communication), but on the negative side, the business partner must be able to ready to receive them.
+Through AS2, messages are sent as soon as they are ready (therefore, it’s great for real-time communication), but on the negative side, the business partner must be able to ready to receive them.
 Normally, it would require a server that is running 24/7 (plus support for troubleshooting), but with an iPaaS, these problems are solved.
-Without using an iPaaS, utilizing the AS2 protocol is challenging, as it is a highly sophisticated protocol requiring a highly skilled personnel to take care of it.
+Without using an iPaaS, utilizing the AS2 protocol is challenging, as it is a highly sophisticated protocol requiring highly skilled personnel to take care of it.

 How does electronic data interchange work?

 You have information in your ERP systems or databases, and the information includes specific fields that need to be included in your EDI message.
 This information can be a purchase order, an invoice, a booking request, a bill of lading or a status message.

 When you have all the information, the next step is to generate the EDI message.